Documentation

 <div id="search-results"></div>

-into the div with the id search-results.
+the results into the div with the id search-results.

 Trigger Filters